WICG/attribution-reporting-api/aggregate_key_discovery.md

 We intend to publish a tool which demonstrates the impact of threshold selection for precision/recall tradeoff.
 With this tool, we intend for adtechs to be able to:

-* Explore impact of threshold on various key-mask, epsilon, delta, with simulated datasets.
+* Explore the impact of threshold on various values of the key-mask, epsilon, and delta with simulated datasets.
 * Find the threshold level that satisfies adtech’s expectations.
 * Learn the estimated output size for user-defined settings.